onosokwe/onosokwe/README.md

 Fullstack Developer
 -----------------

-A human being first, then a developer who started asa frontend developer, then mobile (React Native) development but is currently focused on Backend (Node, Django) development.
+A human being first, then a developer who started as a frontend developer (React, Vue, Angular), then mobile (React Native) development but is currently focused on Backend (Node, Django) development.
 I am open to your ideas and enjoy contributing to interesting open-source projects.

 ---